juniorHotes/2x-productivity/README.md

-# 2x-productivity
+# 2x Productivity
 Boost your productivity by smartly managing your time with 2x Productivity.

-This is a multiplatform desktop app used to efficiently utilize your time by prioritizing your tasks.
+2x Productivity is a multiplatform desktop app used to efficiently utilize your time by prioritizing your tasks.
 You can set alarms for important tasks.
 You can add, see, update and delete tasks.

+## Features of 2x Productivity
+- Manage Tasks
+- Set alarms
+- Watch analytics
+- Mark events on calendar
+- Cross platform

 ## Technologies used in this project:
 - HTML
 - CSS
-- JS
+- JavaScript
 - Electron JS